Can Dogs Eat Fruit Roll-Ups? Detailed Explanation

 The Consequences of Feeding A Dog Fruit Roll-Ups

 If a healthy dog consumes a tiny amount, it will most likely be able to handle the consumption of such a snack with no significant negative consequences in the best-case scenario.
-If a dog consumes excessive amount of Fruit Roll-Ups, it will typically experience gastrointestinal distress.
+If a dog consumes excessive amounts of Fruit Roll-Ups, it will typically experience gastrointestinal distress.

 However, these are only the short-term consequences of your dog eating Fruit Roll-Ups.
 If you intentionally give your pet this snack—especially in larger quantities and on a more frequent basis—the effects are considerably more significant and can include unfortunate results such as obesity, diabetes, dental decay, pancreatitis, and other health problems.